DeepRegNet/DeepReg/docs/source/demo/introduction.rst

 Introduction to DeepReg Demos
 =============================

 DeepReg offers multiple built-in dataset loaders to support real-world clinical scenarios, in which images may be paired, unpaired or grouped.
-Images may be labelled with segmented regions of interest to assist registration.
+Images may also be labelled with segmented regions of interest to assist registration.

 A typical workflow to develop a `registration network`_ using DeepReg
 includes: